openthread/openthread/src/cli/README.md

 Add a valid prefix to the Network Data.

-Note: The Domain Prefix flag (`D`) is only available for Thread 1.2.

 - p: Preferred flag
 - a: Stateless IPv6 Address Autoconfiguration flag
 - d: DHCPv6 IPv6 Address Configuration flag